paper-trail-gem/paper_trail/.github/ISSUE_TEMPLATE/feature_suggestion.md

 ---
 name: Feature Suggestion
+about: >
-about: Suggest something that you would like to build
+  Suggest something that you would like to build.
+We'll help, but you must build it yourself, in a reasonable amount of time, or your issue will be closed.
+See CONTRIBUTING.md

 ---